 Find out more about industry trends, job descriptions and what employers may be looking for.

-You can combine this major with other majors like Environmental Sciences, Geospatial Science or Applied Conservation, and complete your Bachelor of Science within three years without doing more than the standard eight papers (120 points) per year.
+You can combine this major with other majors like Environmental Sciences, Geospatial Science or Applied Conservation, and complete your Bachelor of Science within three years without doing more than the standard eight courses (120 points) per year.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.